 - 1. We all care about and will govern for the entire Elk Grove community and are committed to working as a unified team. - 2.
 We will follow our good governance practices including respect for the council-manager form of government and will adhere to the Council Norms and Procedures Manual. - 3.
 We will allocate services and funding based on overall city needs. - 4.
-We will be informed of interests and issues within each district. - 5.
-All Councilmembers should be concerned with and involved in any city issue regardless of district, but will keep the district representative informed as a courtesy and in the spirit of "no surprises." - 6.
-All Councilmembers will respond to resident inquiries regardless of district, as customer service is paramount, and we will share inquiries from other districts with the district representative.
+We will be informed about issues in all districts and should be concerned with any city issue regardless of district.
+We will keep the district representative informed as a courtesy and in the spirit of "no surprises." - 5.
+All Councilmembers will respond to resident inquiries regardless of district, as customer service is paramount, and we will share inquiries from other districts with the district representative. - 6.
+We are mindful of our responses to the media and follow procedures for such responses so that we have a unified voice on City issues.

-CHAPTER 3 - ROLES
+CHAPTER 2 - ROLES